mozilla-services/screenshots/docs/export-to-firefox.md

 - [ ] Merge master to `firefox-export` branch: `git checkout firefox-export && git merge master && git push`
 - [ ] Create a Bugzilla release bug, [cloning bug 1403661](https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&product=Firefox&cloned_bug_id=1403661)
   - Use "Show Advanced Fields" and review CC list and dependencies
-  - Ensure the bug is filed under the Cloud Services product, Screenshots component
+  - Ensure the bug is filed under the Firefox product, Screenshots component
   - Assign yourself to the bug
 - [ ] Export Screenshots to a local copy of Gecko:
   - If you've never exported to Firefox before, do `make .venv` in the Screenshots repo